How hard is it to find people to connect with on LinkedIn? Not very, if you tap into the wisdom of these 19 experts.

 Jessica Miller-Merrell, Blogging4Jobs

-Groups and Question and Answer section are best bets.
+Groups section is a best bet.
 Also “suggested contacts” is another.

 Karalyn Brown, InterviewIQ